Rodanel/game-translator/README.md

 ### Renpy

-- UnRen-1.0.11d used in this tool as rpa extractor and rpyc decompiler
+- Used modified version of UnRen-1.0.11d in this tool
-    - Contains unrpyc from (CensoredUsername/unrpyc)[https://github.com/CensoredUsername/unrpyc]

 ## Building